-I love all kinds of libraries — from small-town libraries to huge university libraries.
-My wife and I regularly take road trips, so I thought it would be fun and possibly of interest to fellow library lovers to post pictures of libraries I encounter on our travels.
+I love all kinds of libraries, from a small town public library to a huge university research library.
+I thought it would be fun and possibly of interest to fellow library lovers to post pictures of libraries I encounter on my travels.

 Sometimes libraries are closed when I stumble upon them and I’ve started titling those posts “Library Stops.”
 When I get to walk around inside a library and take interior shots, I title those posts “Library Visits.”

-In an effort not to bother patrons or post photos in which individuals are easily identifiable, I often don’t take pictures of the entire interior of a library.
-As a result, these posts are not necessarily comprehensive library tours.
+In my efforts to not bother people or post photos in which patrons are easily identifiable, I’m often unable to take pictures of the entire interior of a library because — hurrah! — libraries are usually busy places.
+As a result, these posts are not comprehensive library tours.
 If you should notice yourself in a photo and want me to blur your image, just let me know.

 This list is organized by state and then by town or city.